Third place

 This barber shop in Brazil is an example of a third place.
-In many societies, barber shops and beauty salons are traditional areas to congregate separate from work or home.
+In many societies, barber shops and beauty salons serve as traditional areas for people to congregate, separate from home and the workplace.

-In sociology, the third place refers to the social surroundings that are separate from the two usual social environments of home ("first place") and the workplace ("second place").
-Examples of third places include churches, cafes, bars, clubs, libraries, gyms, bookstores, hackerspaces, stoops, parks, and theaters, among others.
+In sociology, a third place is a social space separate from the two usual social environments of home ("first place") and workplace ("second place").
+Examples of third places include churches, cafes, bars, clubs, libraries, gyms, bookstores, hackerspaces, stoops, parks, and theaters.
 In his book The Great Good Place (1989), Ray Oldenburg argues that third places are important for democracy, civic engagement, and a sense of place.
-Oldenburg's coauthor Karen Christensen argues in the 2025 sequel that third places are the answer to loneliness, political polarization, and climate resilience.
+In the 2023 edition, Oldenburg's coauthor Karen Christensen argues that third places are the answer to loneliness, political polarization, and climate resilience.
 She also clarifies the difference between third places and public spaces.

 Oldenburg and Christensen's characteristics of third places

 American sociologist Ray Oldenburg called one's "first place" the home and the people the person lives with.
 The "second place" is the workplace—where people may actually spend most of their waking time.
 Third places, then, are "anchors" of community life and facilitate and foster broader, more creative interaction.
 In other words, "your third place is where you relax in public, where you encounter familiar faces and make new acquaintances."

 In The Great Good Place, Oldenburg and co-author Karen Christensen discuss the seven characteristics of third places.
 A third place is: